About

 He joined ESPN as a college game analyst in 2017 before joining Turner Sports as an NBA analyst in 2018.
 He filled numerous roles with Turner Sports, including being featured on NBA TV’s signature studio show, NBA Game Time, and NBA on TNT’s Players Only franchise.

-Most recently, Caron earned acclaim hosting the “NBA Together” initiative during COVID and the social justice movement.
+Caron also earned acclaim hosting the “NBA Together” initiative during COVID and the social justice movement.
 He has also worked as a studio analyst for Spectrum SportsNet’s coverage of the Lakers and worked as an occasional game analyst for the Wizards during the 2019-20 season.
 In addition, he recently hosted a podcast, Tuff Juice, and in 2015 wrote an autobiography that's being produced into a biopic.

 Caron and his wife, Andrea, reside in Miami and have a son, James Caron Jr. (J.C.), who plays in the G League, and four daughters, Camary, Mia, Ava and Gia.